 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below! 👇

-Editor’s Note: This article was originally published on November 2021, and was fully updated in November 2022 for your reading pleasure.
+Editor’s Note: This article was originally published in November 2021 and was fully updated in October 2023 for your reading pleasure.